Updated on January 21st, 2022

 - Photo Supreme is fast.
 From launching it to the point it's ready for work, it takes seconds instead of the 8 minutes that Media Pro made me wait.

 - It's robust.
 Working very well with my 150K image set on my network server with no lag.

 - The search tool is very capable, with logical operators and complex searches!

 - It's very affordable for $129

 - Customer support surprised me.
-They're fast to answer, very helpful and gentle.
+They're fast to answer, very helpful, friendly and very available.